-Strengthening information systems for pest surveillance and reporting in Asia Pacific
+Promoting IT solutions for pest surveillance and reporting in the Asia-Pacific

-Specifically, the project will demonstrate the feasibility of a regionally harmonised, pest information framework based on streamlined data collection, internationally recognised data standards, and simple protocols for exchanging data with existing, national systems.
+By promoting best practices in surveillance, design, planning and implementation, the project demonstrated the feasibility of a regionally harmonized pest information framework based on streamlined data collection, internationally recognized data standards and simple protocols for exchanging data with existing national systems.

-The Project will use coordinated, surveillance activities across the collaborating countries to showcase:
+A series of coordinated surveillance activities were conducted across the collaborating countries to highlight:

-- the use of mobile devices and a customisable smartphone app (‘P-tracker’) to record surveillance data in the field; and
+- The use of mobile devices and a customizable smartphone app (P-tracker) to record surveillance data in the field.

-- a simple process for importing these surveillance data into a low-cost, flexible, in-house information system, the Surveillance Information Management System (SIMS).
+- A simple process for importing data into a low-cost, flexible, in-house information system, the Surveillance Information Management System (SIMS).